The Singles Network Ministries

 A: Being single and married are two seasons of life, but very different seasons.

-Many married people often wish they weren’t married (at the very least to the person they are), and many single people often wish they were married.
-There is absolutely nothing wrong with desiring to be married unless you end up marrying outside of God’s plan for you (which is why some of the married people mentioned above are in the situation they are in).
+Many married people often wish they weren’t married (at least to the person they are), and many single people often wish they were married.
+There is nothing wrong with wanting to be married unless you marry outside of God’s plan for you (which explains why some of the married people mentioned above are in their current situation).

 If your season of life is singleness, I want to ask you to consider one word as your guideline- COMMIT (I know some of you think this is a six-letter curse word).

-• COMMIT to making/keeping God as the priority in your life.
+• Commit to making God the priority in your life.

-• COMMIT to being the best version of yourself so you are ready when God is ready to move you to another season of life.
+• Commit to becoming the best version of yourself so you're ready when God is prepared to move you to another season of life.

-• COMMIT to fighting the temptation to believe the LIE that singleness is inferior to marriage.
-Yes, they are different, but neither is superior to the other.
+• Commit to resisting the temptation to believe the lie that singleness is inferior to marriage.
+Yes, they are different, but neither is better than the other.

-• COMMIT to being single God’s way.
-When the Scriptures say yes, do it!
-When the Scriptures say no, don’t!
+• Commit to being single God’s way.
+When the Scriptures say yes, follow it!
+When the Scriptures say no, avoid it!

-• COMMIT to trusting God’s plan for your life rather than your plan.
+• Commit to trusting God’s plan for your life rather than your own.

 What Others Are Saying About How Singles Ministry Has Changed in the Last 20 Years?